SUNDEK has been enhancing the look of homes and businesses with uniquely designed stamped concrete overlays for more than 50 years.

 What are my options for stamped concrete colors?

 You can color stamped concrete in any color that you can use to stain or dye concrete.
 SUNDEK has a variety of options available, depending on which product you use.
-Talk to your local SUNDEK dealer to discuss color options.
+You can discuss color options with your local SUNDEK contractor.

 Is there a specific stamped concrete sealer?

-While there isn’t a designated stamped concrete sealer, you do need to choose your sealer based on where your stamped concrete is located and what type of abuse it’s going to experience.
+While there isn’t a designated stamped concrete sealer, you do need to choose your sealer based on where your stamped concrete is located and how it will be used.
 For example, if it’s going to be outside, you’ll want to choose a sealer that’s UV resistant and non-yellowing.
 If the stamped concrete is for a driveway, you’ll need one that can repel oil spills and other fluids that might leak from a vehicle.